mblaszczykowski/appointment-scheduling-app/README.md

 The `UsernamePasswordAuthFitler` is the filter which reads the username and password information.

-The `WebConfig` contains the CORS configuration.
+The `com.calendly.WebConfig` contains the CORS configuration.